shyam-anand/VideoPlayer/README.md

 serve -s build
 ```

-By default this starts a server on localhost:5000.
+This starts a server on `localhost:5000` by default.
 The settings can be changed in `package.json`.

 ### Configuration